rust-nostr/nostr/book/src/sdk/install.md

 <div slot="title">Kotlin</div>
 <section>

-Add the following library to your gradle dependencies:
+Add the following library to your Gradle dependencies:

 ### Android